angular/angular/adev/src/content/tutorials/learn-angular/steps/9-output/README.md

 Angular uses the `@Output` decorator to enable this type of behavior.

-In this activity you'll learn how to use the `@Output` decorator and `EventEmitter` to communicate with components.
+In this activity, you'll learn how to use the `@Output` decorator and `EventEmitter` to communicate with components.

 <hr />